Mathematics research in the School builds around three broad and overlapping research groupings.

 Research interests of this group include black holes, cosmology, quantum field theory, general relativity, industrial, geophysical, medical and biophysical applied mathematics, mathematical physics and robot kinematics.

-The group collaborates with physicists and geophysicists at Victoria University and maintains lively interactions with scientists and mathematicians in government research organisations and universities in New Zealand around the world.
+The group collaborates with physicists and geophysicists at Victoria University of Wellington and maintains lively interactions with scientists and mathematicians in government research organisations and universities in New Zealand around the world.

 The Gravity Group also contributes to research in mathematics.